protocol/web3-dev-team/proposals/js-connection-manager.md

 - Web3 developers want to have a reliable pubsub topology out of the box without relying on star servers
 - Web3 developers want to find and connect to other peers in a given scope
-- Browser developers want to have their nodes reachable via more transports than `webrtcSTAR` out of the box
-- PL wants to decrease the load on bootstrap nodes
+- Reduce the reliance nodes have on Bootstrap nodes outside of joining the network, to reduce the load on those servers

 #### User workflow example
 _How would a developer or user use this new capability?_